 Count Sentences and Readability

-Sentence length is a readability signal.
-Short sentences (under 20 words) are easier to read.
+Sentence length is a critical readability signal.
+Short sentences (under 20 words) are easier to read and scan.
 Long sentences over 30 words often hide unclear thinking.
-A mix of both keeps writing engaging.
+A mix of both keeps writing engaging and dynamic.

 Sentence Counter & Analyzer